andrewringler/git-annex-turtle/developer-notes.md

  * what icons to display for git files, staged, in a commit, unstaged, etc…, maybe copy what git annex status does
  * rename git-annex-finder process name to 'git-annex-turtle Finder'
  * rename git-annex-mac-cmd to 'git-annex-turtle-cli'
+ * Search? it would be nice to have a search interface integrated into the menubar icon, search working directory, search git history, etc…
+ * Change main icon to blocky turtle, animated menubar icon to swimming turtle

 ## New Users (Thoughts) UX
 Should git-annex-turtle be usable by people who have never used git-annex?